-Collectibles being sold for thousands of dollars isn’t something new, and it’s the same for NFTs — can be sold as digital trading cards or kept as collectibles.
+Collectibles being sold for thousands of dollars isn’t new, and this applies to NFTs as well, which can function as digital trading cards for collectibles.

 The NFT market is flooded with different types of trading cards and collectibles listed by companies — as long as it’s deemed collectible.

-NFT artworks are a unique concoction of technology and creativity.
+NFT artworks are a fusion of technology and creativity.

 The majority of NFTs in circulation today are artworks — programmable arts account for 99% of all NFTs.
 This is because artists were quick to capitalize on the conception of NFTs.